porco-rosso-j/daily-spendlimit-tutorial/TUTORIAL.md

 Account deployed on address 0x6b6B8ea196a6F27EFE408288a4FEeBE9A9e12005
 ```

 So, we are ready to use `SpendLimit`.
-For the test, now please open [zkSync2.0 testnet explorer](https://zksync2-testnet.zkscan.io/) and search for the deployed Account contract address to be able to track balances and transactions we will make in the following sections.
+For the test, now please open [zkSync2.0 testnet explorer](https://zksync2-testnet.zkscan.io/) and search for the deployed Account contract address to be able to track transactions and changes in balance which we will see in the following sections.

 ## Set the daily spending limit

 First, create `setLimit.ts` and after pasting the example code below, replace the undefined account address and private key string values with the ones we got in the previous section.

 To enable the daily spending limit, we execute `setSpendingLimit` function with two parameters: token address and amount limit.
-Token address is ETH_ADDRESS and the limit parameter is "0.005" in the example below. (can be any number)
+Token address is ETH_ADDRESS and the limit parameter is "0.005" in the example below. (can be any amount)

 ```typescript
 import { utils, Wallet, Provider, Contract, EIP712Signer, types} from 'zksync-web3';